-- It can be used in concrete repair works without disturbing the structure.
+- QSC can be used in concrete repair works without disturbing the structure.

-- Although it has less the setting time, the ultimate strength obtained is similar to OPC.
+- Although it has less setting time, the ultimate strength obtained is similar to OPC.

-- Quick-setting cement has a high resistance to water.
+- These types of cement have a high resistance to water.

 - The amount of water required during hydration is less.